Myth #10: The Buzz Feels Amazing (The Brain Chemistry Trick)

 Why the Buzz Myth Sticks

-The buzz myth feels true in the moment and is tied to so many social cues like celebration, relaxation, and fun.
-But when you understand the brain chemistry behind it, the magic trick disappears.
+The buzz myth feels true in the moment.
+It’s also tied to so many social cues like celebration, relaxation, and fun.

 You see that:

-• The “amazing” feeling is artificial.
+• The “amazing” feeling is artificial

-• The cost is high and long-lasting.
+• The cost is high and long-lasting

-• You already have everything you need to feel good naturally.
+• You already have everything you need to feel good naturally

 The Buzz Is Just a Trick